|

 and maybe longer.
 It is thought to have originated from sailors

-who loitered around London docks, or from the Gypsies, the Irish,
+who loitered around London docks.

 For more complete